Tag: collage

 Ink and watercolour drawing of Hamburg-© 2007 Michael Hill

-Ink and watercolour drawing on paper of room in a Hamburg hotel-© 2007 Michael Hill
+Ink and watercolour drawing on paper of room in a Hamburg hotel.

-These were quick sketches made on my previous travels in Germany.
-They were kept in notebooks and forgotten till it seemed they had both relevance and resonance for this project and consequently led to my finding ways of working them into this chapter.
+The following quick sketches were made on my previous travels in Germany.
+They were kept in notebooks till it seemed they had some relevance and resonance for this project…and now I am finding ways of working them into this chapter.

 Ink and watercolour drawing on paper of design details in Germany-© 2007 Michael Hill